 How can I find a specific quotation?

-The first thing a librarian usually does to try to identify a quotation is to put it into Google Books or HathiTrust (see below under Publicly Available Online).
+The first thing a librarian usually does to try to identify a quotation is to put it into Google Books or HathiTrust (see links below under Publicly Available Online).
+These sites are how we search the full text of millions of books (and other textual materials) at once.

-Electronic at Harvard
+Electronic sources at Harvard

 A HarvardKey (available to current Harvard faculty, staff and students only) is needed for these links.
-Check your local library to see if you have access to any of these (they may recommend others).
+If you don't have a HarvardKey, check your local library to see if you have access to any of these (and they may recommend others as well).

 Oxford Reference Online Premium Collection For best results click Advanced Search, limit to Quotation